Call this direct line and speak with Rob immediately: (801) 363-8500

 Truck Accident Lawyer Salt Lake City UT

-Rasmussen & Miner is dedicated to helping truck accident victims recover for their injuries.
+Rasmussen & Miner is dedicated to helping truck accident victims recover from their injuries.
 Truck accidents usually result in severe injuries.
 Unfortunately, insurance companies may only provide you with compensation to help with the damages to your vehicle.
 That is the least of your worries.

 Rasmussen & Miner works with you to make sure your medical needs are accounted for during any settlement negotiations or trials.
 You did not cause your injuries and you should not be responsible for paying for them.
 Our goal is to help you recover the maximum amount you can for your injuries.